LifestyleVancouver, British Columbia

 Cost of Living

-Living in Vancouver comes with a premium price tag.
-The average home price in 2026 is a staggering $1,943,700, with the median price at $1,350,000.
-For renters, a one-bedroom apartment in downtown Vancouver averages around $2,500 per month, while utilities can add an additional $150 monthly.
-Groceries for a single person can cost about $300 each month.
-A monthly transit pass is $120, making it slightly above the national average.
-Compared to other Canadian cities, Vancouver's cost of living is significantly higher, driven by the housing market and the desirability of its location and lifestyle.
+Living in Vancouver comes with a hefty price tag.
+The average home price is $1,882,520, with the median at $1,350,000.
+Renting a one-bedroom apartment in the city center averages around $2,500 per month, while utilities for a standard apartment run about $150 monthly.
+Groceries for a single person can cost approximately $300 per month.
+The TransLink system offers a monthly transit pass for $120, which is slightly above the national average.
+Overall, Vancouver's cost of living is significantly higher than the Canadian average, driven by its expensive housing market and general living expenses.

 Best Neighborhoods